 Getting input from staff and working together on the solution is also a great way to facilitate buy-in and help get everyone on board.
 This is also a crucial point where you should review your existing warehouse control system and software platforms.

 After barcodes are established, they can be easily scanned with additional hardware that is attached to a centralized software platform.
-The most popular inventory and asset management platforms used by warehouses are Warehouse Management Systems (WMS), Computerized Maintenance Management Systems (CMMS), and Enterprise Asset Management Systems (EAM).
+The most popular inventory and asset management platforms used by warehouses are Warehouse Management Systems (WMS), Computerized Maintenance Management Systems (CMMS) (read more about what is a CMMS) and Enterprise Asset Management Systems (EAM).

 If a software platform is already in place, you should check the requirements to determine which barcode symbologies and barcode scanners are compatible.